If it’s true that consistency is the key to health, then it’s only fair to turn focus to the world of adaptogens.

 DUAL ACTION COGNITIVE ENHANCER

 Antioxidants found in matcha include polyphenols and special flavonoids, such as epigallocatechin gallate (EGCG).
-The role of these compounds in the brain is under rigorous evaluation, where not only might they protect from inflammation leading to cognitive decline, they may also encourage production of brain boosting compounds.
+According to a recent study, the role of these compounds in the brain is under rigorous evaluation, where not only might they support the body from inflammation leading to cognitive decline, they may also encourage production of brain boosting compounds.

 The ‘how’ here is two-fold.
 First of all, Brain-derived neurotrophic factor (BDNF), reported to elevate in the presence of matcha’s antioxidants and neuroactive amino-acids (i.e. L-theanine) .

-- This brain factor is an important measure of cognitive health, associated with protective effects and neurogenesis, in which compounds in tea may positively influence.
+- This brain factor is an important measure of cognitive health, associated with supportive effects and neurogenesis, in which compounds in tea may positively influence.

 Improved Brain Connectivity from Japanese loose-leaf Green Teas & Matcha